Living on the Road Doesn’t Have to Mean Van Life

 • a 5-week road trip through the Florida Keys

 In many of those places, we stayed long enough to settle in.
-We’d unpack in our home-away-from-home, which was usually an Airbnb or a hotel room.
-Then, we’d go to the grocery store, find a coffee shop we liked, and start recognizing the same streets and trails.
+We’d unpack in our home-away-from-home, then, we’d go to the grocery store, find a coffee shop we liked, and start recognizing the same streets and trails.

 We’d work during the day and explore before or after.
 Some days looked like full workdays.
 Some days looked like hiking, driving scenic routes, or checking out an activity nearby.
 Most days were a mix.

-The best thing about staying in one place for a few weeks or even a month was that after a few days, you stop feeling like you’re on a trip.
-You just feel like you’re living in all of these new areas, even temporarily.
+The best thing about staying in one place for a few weeks or even a month is that, eventually, you stop feeling like you’re on a trip and you start feeling like you live in all of these new places, even temporarily.

 Why We Don’t Do Van Life